 JNU students stopped by police from marching towards Rashtrapati Bhavan; detained

-Meanwhile, several students including JNSU vice-president Saket Moon, gathered outside Rajiv Chowk Metro Station's gate number 7 and raised slogans against the Delhi Police.
-While the police announced that they have arranged for busses for the students to return to their university campus, the protesters reused the offer and said that they would take public transport instead.
+Meanwhile, several students, including JNSU vice-president Saket Moon, gathered outside Rajiv Chowk metro station's gate number 7 and raised slogans against the Delhi Police.
+While the police announced that they had arranged for buses for the students to return to the university campus, the protesters refused the offer and said they would take public transport instead.

-Security was also bolstered on the road leading towards the Rashtrapati Bhavan, with barricades erected and water canons stationed there.
+Security was also strengthened on the road leading towards the Rashtrapati Bhavan, with barricades erected and water cannons stationed there.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)